isomerpages/pa-corp/_our-programmes/National Celebrations/Heartland Countdown Sites 2026.md

 <p>A key highlight this year will be Sober Clubbing, bringing the globally
 trending wellness movement to the heartlands.
-Residents of all ages will enjoy an energetic, alcohol-free party experience with dynamic DJ sets, including a headline performance by DJ Ezra</p>
-<p>Hazard, while home-based businesses will serve mocktails, brewed coffee,
-and creative snacks.</p>
+Residents of all ages will enjoy an energetic, alcohol-free party experience with dynamic DJ sets, including a headline performance by DJ Ezra Hazard, while home-based businesses will serve mocktails, brewed coffee, and creative snacks.</p>
 <p>Families will also enjoy a lively carnival zone with inflatables, a pirate
 ship ride, carnival games, and snack booths.
-The celebration will continue with "Waves of Celebration," where Woodlands residents from youth to seniors will take the Main Stage, showcasing</p>
-<p>community talent from dancers and singers to percussionists.</p>
+The celebration will continue with "Waves of Celebration," where Woodlands residents from youth to seniors will take the Main Stage, showcasing community talent from dancers and singers to percussionists.</p>
 <p>The night will also feature a dazzling drone show over the waterfront,
 adding a stunning visual element to the festivities.</p>
 <p>Free shuttle buses from Woodlands North Plaza and Admiralty MRT Bus Stop